Dan Minogue: Family

 He married Ann Marion Morrison (1893-1968) on 30 March 1921.

 Education

 He was educated at the Marist Brothers' College, Bendigo.

 Football

 Collingwood (VFL)

 Minogue was considered a courageous, or perhaps reckless, centre half-back.
-On one occasion he sustained a broken collarbone playing for Collingwood Football Club in the first minute of the 1911 Grand Final and then played out the entire match.
+On one occasion he sustained a broken collarbone playing for Collingwood Football Club in the first minute of the 1911 VFL Grand Final and then played out the entire match.

 Third Divisional team (AIF)

-He was the vice-captain of the (winning) Third Australian Divisional team in the famous "Pioneer Exhibition Game" of Australian Rules football, held in London, in October 1916.
+While serving in World War I, Minogue vice-captained the (winning) Third Australian Divisional team in the famous "Pioneer Exhibition Game" of Australian Rules football, held in London, in October 1916.
 A news film was taken at the match.